mod_fastcgi.c file. It

 is that the request handler won't find the applications that

-you have defined using AppClass
+you have defined using AppClass.

-does not know about environment
+mod_fastcgi does not know about environment

-variables defined by the optional module mod_env
+variables defined by the optional module mod_env.

-Use the -initial-env
+Use the -initial-env option to

-does not implement TCP/IP
+mod_fastcgi does not implement TCP/IP

 connections to FastCGI applications, only Unix Domain socket